shreyanshu28/slang-translator/README.md

 #### Contribution By Shreyansu Vyas:

-Combining multiple datasets into one comprehensive file. (data cleaning) In the next stage : Implementing the scraping of twitter data into the elasticsearch dataset.
+Combining multiple datasets into one comprehensive file. (data cleaning) creating frontend, refactoring, maintaining readme

 #### Contribution By Yanxin Jia:

 Written the project proposal, explored various methods for data utilization.
 In the next stage : further model&algorithm implementation.
+(DROPPED OUT)

 ### Datasets Used (or will be utilizing):